JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/change-font-size-from-keyboard/index.md

 technologies: [go, platform]
 topics: [interface, editing, settings, ui]
 author: ap
-subtitle: 'Use a keyboard shortcut that changes the font size everywhere in the editor.'
+subtitle: 'Use a keyboard shortcut to change the font size in the editor.'
 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 shortVideo: